 Only a single minor substitution error was observed, where one short word was misread.
 Crucially, this error does not disrupt meaning or readability.
 From a practical standpoint, the output could be used immediately, with little or no manual correction required.

-This level of accuracy suggests that the model is not merely recognising characters, but is effectively modelling handwritten language as a whole.
+This level of accuracy suggests that the model is not merely recognizing characters, but is effectively modeling handwritten language as a whole.

 Word Error Rate: 0.9%